Same-sex marriage in Malta: Statistics

-47 civil unions had taken place in Malta by April 2015.
-By November 2016, 153 same-sex civil unions had been conducted, and this had increased to 188 by April 2017.

-According to reports published during the parliamentary debate on the same-sex marriage bill at the end of June 2017, about 200 same-sex civil unions had been registered by that time.
+47 same-sex civil unions had taken place in Malta by April 2015.
+This had increased to 153 in November 2016, and 188 in April 2017.
+According to reports published during parliamentary debates on the same-sex marriage bill at the end of June 2017, about 200 same-sex civil unions had been registered by that time.
 Since the introduction of same-sex marriage in Malta, the number of new civil unions has fallen significantly.
 In 2018, only 4 unions were registered, with 3 of these being between same-sex couples and 1 between an opposite-sex couple.

 Same-sex marriage

 Background

 In March 2016, Prime Minister Joseph Muscat said at an International Women's Day event that he was personally in favour of legalising same-sex marriage in the country and that it was "time for a national debate" on the issue.
 Opposition Nationalist Party leader Simon Busuttil responded by stating that though Muscat was attempting to use the issue of same-sex marriage to distract from a government scandal, he could foresee no difficulty in amending Malta's civil union legislation to legalise same-sex marriage.
 The country's leading gay rights organisation subsequently called for a bill to be put forward opening marriage to all couples irrespective of gender without delay.

 On 21 February 2017, Minister for Social Dialogue, Consumer Affairs and Civil Liberties Helena Dalli said she was preparing a bill to legalise same-sex marriage.
 The next day, Dalli stated that it was up to the Cabinet to decide whether the bill would be introduced to Parliament before the next election, provisionally scheduled for 2018.
 However, on 1 May snap elections were called for 3 June 2017, delaying the issue to the next legislative term.
 Of the major parties, Prime Minister Joseph Muscat stated that his Labour Party would promptly introduce a bill to legalise same-sex marriage if re-elected, whilst Nationalist Party leader Simon Busuttil confirmed that his party's electoral manifesto would include support for same-sex marriage.